 Toxic causes include benzene, dipyrone, chloramphenicol, penicillamine, and gold.

 Definitive diagnosis is established following bone marrow aspiration and biopsy.
-In AA, characteristic findings include the following:

 Pure red cell aplasia